 Reliant

-It’s a curious thing.
-If someone was to ask me 12 months ago if I would find myself spending endless hours in a barn milking goats I would have laughed.
-Only because the idea would have been so outside any of my expectations.
-However, in a life filled with the unexpected, I have found myself in yet another unexpected situation.
+It’s a curious thing: if someone was to tell me 12 months ago that I would find myself spending endless hours in a barn milking goats, I would have laughed.
+Only because the idea would have been so outside any circumstance I could have imagined.
+However, in a life filled with the unforseen I have found myself in yet another unexpected situation.
 And, as all good stories go, I have grown and learned so much.

-Of course, the there is the obvious.
-The ins and outs of working with the animals.
-Pivoting with the changes of each season.
+Of course, there is the obvious practical knowledge: the ins and outs of working with the animals and pivoting with the changes of each season.
 Milking during the summer in the mountains was much different than in the valley during winter.
-Then comes “kid season” where suddenly you have upward to 300 baby goats to care for.
-Then of course the unexpected and not so pleasant situations arise where things break, kid’s escape, or an animal becomes sick.
+Then “kid season” arrives, where suddenly you have upwards of 300 baby goats to care for.
+Following the arrival of these youngsters, unpredictable and not so pleasant situations arise where things break, kid’s escape, or an animal becomes sick.
 Each week is an opportunity to work hard and learn more.

-In the past, when talking with ranchers and other farmers, I recall them alluding to the personality and patterns of their flock or field.
-Working with the land and animals gives them a perspective so different than those of us who have spent most of our lives in classroom, office or in front of a screen.
+In the past, when talking with ranchers and farmers, I recall them alluding to the personality and patterns of their flock or field.
+Working with the land and animals gives them a perspective so different than those of us who have spent most of our lives in a classroom, office, or in front of a screen.
 They talk about the rhythms of days, weeks, months, seasons and more.
-They reflect on the reality that what they need to survive and thrive is in many ways out of their control.
-I’ve been envious of their connection to the land.
-Their flow with the seasons.
-Their service to our communities.
-Something deep inside longed to experience this life.
+They reflect on the reality that what they need to survive and thrive is, in many ways, out of their control.
+I’ve been envious of their connection to the land; their flow with the seasons and their service to our communities.
+Something deep inside me longed to experience this life.
 Now I’ve had a taste.

-During my time in the barn I’ve come to realize that goats are a curious and surprisingly smart bunch of animals.
-At first impression heir default response is distance and fear.
-However, once they become comfortable with me I noticed a shift of behavior to what I call “pre-teen” mode.
+My time in the barn has shown me that goats are curious and surprisingly smart animals.
+At first meeting they responded with distance and fear.
+However, once they became comfortable with me I noticed a shift of behavior to what I call “pre-teen” mode.
 Sometimes they obey.
 Sometimes they resist with all they have.
 Most days they are calm and reliable.
-Then out of the blue they will do the dumbest thing you could imagine, like getting their head stuck in a fence or jump off the milking platform.
-Nevertheless, in the end you begin to realize that they mostly want you to take care of them, give them a treat, or use you for a scratching post.
+Then, out of the blue, they will do the dumbest thing you could imagine, like getting their head stuck in a fence or jump off the milking platform.
+Nevertheless, in the end I began to realize that this lively bunch of goat-ladies, simply want you to take care of them, give them a treat, or use you for a scratching post.

-As time passed it became abundantly clear just how utterly reliant they are on the farmer.
+As intelligent as they may seem and as unruly as they are capable of behaving, these animals, none-the-less, are utterly reliant on the farmer - their caretaker.
 The balance between life and death for these animals is a real thing.
-The slightest things can set them on a course of illness or death.
-Or towards health, safety and productivity.
-They are 100% reliant on their caretaker.
-Especially during the winter when they are surviving in the barn during those cold and snowy months.
+The slightest variable can set them on a course to illness or death, or towards health, safety and productivity.
+They are 100% dependent on their caretaker for their vitality, during the harsh Norwegian winter months.

-It sounds silly.
-But I began to ponder, you know, those existential questions that one thinks about while milking goats.
-But in reality, I did start to wonder.
-Are we in a much different place than the goats?
+It sounds silly, but I began to ponder…you know, those existential questions that one thinks about while milking goats… Are we really any different than these goats?
 Are we not reliant on the provision and protection of our caretaker?
-Our creator?
-Our father in heaven?
+Our Creator?
+Our Father in heaven?

-I’m not suggesting that we are on the same level as goats.
-Clearly, we are more than beasts.
-However, anyone who looks away from their screen for any length of time will begin to realize that this precious gift of life does weigh in the balance.
-That all that we need to survive and thrive doesn’t necessarily come from our own hands.
-But from above.
+Clearly, we are not on the same level as goats.; we are more than beasts.
+However, I don’t find it a far reach to make the connection that our lives, as humans beings, also weigh in the balance.
+What we need to survive and thrive doesn’t necessarily come from our own hands, but from above.

-Then, to take it to the next logical step, one must ask, “is our caretaker worthy of our trust?
-If so, why?
-Why not take control of everything into our hands?”
+Then, to take it to the next logical step, one must ask, “Is our Caretaker worthy of our trust, can He be relied upon for what we actually need?

-These questions, and many more, have been wrestled with for centuries by minds much sharper than mine.
-I will not attempt to deeply answer these here.
-But I do think it worthwhile to simply point out two truths that have shifted my life for the better.
+These are important questions to consider, whether you’re hanging with goats or just reading about someone crazy enough to do so.
+But I do think it worthwhile to simply point out two truths that have shifted my life for the better, forever:

 “For this reason I say to you, do not be worried about your life, as to what you will eat or what you will drink; nor for your body, as to what you will put on.
 Is life not more than food, and the body more than clothing?
 Look at the birds of the sky, that they do not sow, nor reap, nor gather crops into barns, and yet your heavenly Father feeds them.
 Are you not much more important than they?
 And which of you by worrying can add a single day to his life’s span? ...